 A biblical talent was enough money that a man who owned it could be considered rich.
 Ten thousand talents was an astronomical amount of money for the common man, an unforgivable debt.
 The servant begged the king for a “little more time” to pay it back, but both of them knew that he never could.
 The other man who owed 100 denarii could have paid off his debt, perhaps, in time and with a little good fortune, but not the ungrateful servant.
 It certainly would have behooved him to extend the same forgiveness he had received to his fellow man.

 You can find Roman denarii for sale today, if you would like to own a bit of Bible (or Roman) history.
-If you are interested in collecting ancient coinage and would like assistance, call us at Grand Rapids Coins.
+If you are interested in collecting ancient coinage and would like assistance, make an appointment to talk to us today by calling 616-884-5048.
 We would be glad to help you locate the coins you would like to collect.